stopsack/risks/README.md

     coefficients are printed.

-`risks` provides an interface to `tidy()`, which returns a data frame (or tibble) of all coefficients (risk differences), their standard errors, and confidence intervals.
-Confidence intervals are included by default.
+`risks` provides an interface to `tidy()`, which returns a data frame of all coefficients (risk differences in this example), their standard errors, and confidence intervals.

 ``` r
 tidy(fit_rd)